|

 With a little practice one can quickly achieve a

-perfectly level CT, as well as having the weight appropriately distributed
+perfectly level camper trailer, as well as having the weight appropriately distributed

 between the outrigger legs, jockey wheel and the main suspension.
 The little

-spirit levels glued to the CT (near the jockey wheel) are very helpful and I
+spirit levels glued to the camper trailer (near the jockey wheel) are very helpful and I

 believe are cheap and readily available from caravan parts stores.